Ibanda

 Ibanda is a town in the Western Region of Uganda.
 It is the main political, administrative, and commercial centre of Ibanda District and the site of the district headquarters.
-It started wayback in 1990s and was elevated from a trading centre to a town board, town council and in 2016 it was granted a Municipality status.
+It started way back in the 1990s and was elevated from a trading centre to a town board, town council and in 2016 it was granted the municipality status.
 The Municipal Council has three Divisions of Kagongo, Bisheshe and Bufunda with 21 wards of Kyaruhanga, Bufunda, Nyamirima, Nsasi, Kayenje, Kashangura, Rwenshuri, Kigarama, Rugazi, Rwobuzizi, Kakatsi, Bugarama, Karangara, Kabaare, Kanyansheko, Nyakatookye, Kyeikucu, Kikoni, Kagongo, Ruyonza and Katongore ward.
 Ibanda Municipal Council has over 230 villages.

 Ibanda Municipal council commenced its operations on 1 July 2016 after being elevated from a Town Council and other sub counties that were annexed to.
 (Bisheshe Sub County, Nsasi, Part of Nyabuhikye Sub County and Kashangura).

 Location

 Ibanda is located approximately 70 km, by road, northwest of Mbarara, the largest city in the Ankole sub-region.
 This is about 290 km, by road, southwest of Kampala, the capital of and largest city in Uganda.
 The coordinates of the town are 0°08'05.0"S, 30°29'42.0"E (Latitude:-0.134712; Longitude:30.495000).

 Ibanda Municipal Council is located in Ibanda South Constituency of Ibanda District, south western part of Uganda.
 It borders with Igorora Town Council, Kikyenkye, Kijongo and Ishongororo sub-counties of Ibanda District, Kinoni s/c in Kiruhura District and Kicheche Sub-County of Kamwenge district and it hosts the Ibanda District headquarters.
 The total geographical area of the council is about 372.21 km2, both dry land (built environment and open land) wetlands and open water area.

 The former town council started back in 1994 with two wards of Bufunda and Kagongo and during the physical development plan process in 2010, three more wards were created i.e. Rugazi, Kigarama and Kyaruhanga, covering a total area of 51.49 km2.